wp-plugins/wp-mobile-edition/readme.txt

 Plugin Name: WP Mobile Edition
 Contributors: fdoromo
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BABHNAQX4HLLW
-Tags: Sitemap, iPhone, Android, Windows Phone, HTML5, Touch, Mobile detection, Mobile switcher, Mobilize Requires at least: 3.0
+Tags: Sitemap, iPhone, Android, Windows Phone, Blackberry, HTML5, Touch, Mobile detection, Mobile switcher, Mobilize, Switch Theme, Mobile Toolkit
+Requires at least: 3.0
 Tested up to: 3.5.1
-Stable tag: 1.1
+Stable tag: 1.2
 License: GPLv2 or later

 Is a complete toolkit to mobilize your WordPress site.
 It has a mobile switcher, themes, and mobile XML Sitemap Generator.

 == Description ==
+Fully optimized for the best performance on smartphones, compatible with: iPhone, Android, Windows Phone, Blackberry.
+Simple and easy to use: An Intuitive setting page gives you complete control.
 The pack contains the following functionality:

 = Mobile switcher =
 * The mobile switcher automatically detects whether the visitor to the site is mobile or not, and switches between the primary WordPress theme (for desktop users) or loads a mobile theme.